-- q Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+s Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - r The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting;
+Such a request shall be made before moving on to the next item of business on the agenda.

-- ii. the names of councillors present and absent; - iii. interests that have been declared by councillors and non-councillors with voting rights;

-- iv. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - v. if there was a public participation session; and - vi. the resolutions made.

-- s A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - t No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.
+- t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u A councillor or a non-councillor with voting rights who has a disclosable - pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - V No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.

-See standing order 4d(viii) below for the quorum of a committee or subcommittee meeting.
+See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

-- u If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - v A meeting shall not exceed a period of ninety minutes.
+- W If a meeting is or becomes inquorate no business shall be transacted and - the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of 90 minutes.